u2633/blog/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- Cloud Native
+- Serverless
+- Containerization
 - DevOps
-- Cloud Service
-- Serverless
-- Docker
-- Kubernetes

 # Education to show in About widget
 education: